6XGate/awspass/README.md

 # AWS Credential Source

 Stores your real AWS credentials in the system encrypted password storate and creates temporary session tokens when using AWS CLI.
-Supports automatic and user MFA OTP response.
+Supports automatic user MFA OTP response.

 ## Installation